Please direct all inquiries regarding wool lab services to Faron Pfeiffer.

 (updated December 15, 2015)

-For a glossary of abbreviations used in OFDA2000 reports, CLICK HERE.
+To view a glossary of abbreviations used in OFDA2000 micron testing reports, CLICK HERE.

 The Bill Sims Wool and Mohair Research Laboratory, housed at the Texas A&M University Agricultural Research and Extension Center (now Texas AgriLife Research), San Angelo, was established in 1985 to address specific priority needs in the national sheep and goat, wool and mohair research programs.
 This facility was made possible by $644,000 in funding from USDA and the Texas Agricultural Experiment Station, the Texas A&M University System, plus an additional $150,000 from the Texas sheep and goat industry.
 The laboratory is a custom designed 4,750 ft building that houses state of the art instruments for the objective measurement of animal fibers, a quarter scale scouring train and office space for research associates and graduate students involved in animal fiber research.